Wngui/CS2WarcraftMod/README.md

   "XpKnifeModifier": 0.25, // Experience Modifier for knife kills "MatchReset": true, // Reset all character progress at map start/end "TotalLevelRequired": { // Total level required to unlock class
-    "shadowblade": 48, // Unlocks when you have 48 levels in total "tinker": 60 // Unlocks when you have 60 levels in total }
+    "Shadowblade": 48, // Unlocks when you have 48 levels in total "Tinker": 60 // Unlocks when you have 60 levels in total }
 }
 ```